WBOR-91-1-FM/spinget/README.md

 - This probably will not work properly across a date boundry.
 - This generates intermediate files in the working directory (though they are purged upon completion).

+## TODO

+- Add optional param to use show name for file naming